Stephen H. Cassidy

-Stephen H. Cassidy (born May 14, 1964) is an American attorney and politician who served as the mayor of San Leandro from January 1, 2011, to December 31, 2014.
+Stephen H. Cassidy (born May 14, 1964) is an attorney who served as the mayor of San Leandro from January 1, 2011, to December 31, 2014.

 Early life and education

 On May 14, 1964, Cassidy was born in Pittsburgh, Pennsylvania.
 As a child, Cassidy lived in Los Angeles, California, where he was a member of the Screen Actors Guild.
 Cassidy was a featured actor on Saturday morning NBC television series Big John, Little John.
 He also appeared in "Rag Tag Champs," a 1978 ABC Afterschool Special and an episode of the Lou Grant show in addition to performing in multiple television commercials.

 Cassidy graduated from Georgetown University Walsh School of Foreign Service and received his Juris Doctor degree from the University of California, Hastings College of the Law.

 Career

 San Leandro Unified School District

 Cassidy first ran for political office in 2004, winning the at-large seat on the Board of Education of the San Leandro Unified School District.

 Upon taking office, Cassidy called on the school board to build support for a new school construction bond to solve the overcrowding at San Leandro High School.

 In August 2006, the school board voted to place a $109 million bond measure, entitled Measure B, on the November 2006 election ballot.
 Measure B concentrated its funding on San Leandro High School by expanding the campus to address the overcrowding, removing student parking on the main campus to a new, adjacent lot, constructing an arts education center with a performing arts theater, modernizing the Career Technical Education facilities and expanding the school library.
 Measure B received 68% support from the voters.

 As a school board trustee, Cassidy criticized proposals by Governor Arnold Schwarzenegger to weaken state funding for California’s public schools.
 Cassidy commented on California ranking at the bottom of all states in spending per student and on the impact of Proposition 13 on California public schools: “Since the passage of Proposition 13, our schools have been dependent on Sacramento for the lion’s share of their funding.
 Today, local property taxes contribute less that 25 cents of every dollar spent on public education.
 No other governmental agency depends upon car washes, bake sales and magazine subscription drives to survive.”

 In 2007, Cassidy organized the largest anti-Iraq War protest that occurred in San Leandro.
 “No president, Republican or Democrat, is infallible,” Cassidy stated at the rally.
 “When the president is wrong and the lives of Americans are at stake, it is incumbent upon the people in each community to step forward and voice their opposition.”

 Cassidy chose not to seek re-election in 2008.
 After he completed his term on the school board, Cassidy led a community effort to name the new campus next to San Leandro High School for civil rights champion Fred T. Korematsu, who had deep connections to San Leandro.